 San Francisco: A profile for renewable energy

-An April 22, 2019 news release issued by San Francisco Mayor London N. Breed announced a plan to transition the city’s private buildings of 50,000 square feet and larger to 100% renewable electricity.6 Noting that almost half of San Francisco’s citywide emissions (44%) come from the commercial sector, the city’s new plan will require its largest commercial buildings to procure 100% renewable electricity from its electricity providers.
+An April 22, 2019 news release issued by San Francisco Mayor London N. Breed announced a plan to transition the city’s private buildings of 50,000 square feet and larger to 100% renewable energy.6 Noting that almost half of San Francisco’s citywide emissions (44%) come from the commercial sector, the city’s new plan will require its largest commercial buildings to procure 100% renewable energy from its energy providers.
 This will occur on a chronological timeline with buildings over 500,000 square feet being compliant by 2022, buildings over 250,000 square feet being compliant by 2024, and buildings over 50,000 square feet being compliant by 2030.
 It should be noted that the city has already reduced its GHG emissions by 36% compared to 1990 levels, a trend that mirrors the state’s current target goals.

-While it sounds like a daunting task, shifting to 100% renewable energy should be a smooth transition for most commercial businesses, given that the city and Pacific Gas and Electric already offer greenhouse-gas-free electricity options through their respective SuperGreen and SolarChoice products7.
+While it sounds like a daunting task, shifting to 100% renewable energy should be a smooth transition for most commercial businesses, given that the city and Pacific Gas and Electric already offer greenhouse-gas-free energy options through their respective SuperGreen and SolarChoice products7.

-As utility companies work quickly to address the challenges of decarbonizing electricity, recent advances in technology will make it easier for grid operators to supply power more cleanly and efficiently.
+As utility companies work quickly to address the challenges of decarbonizing energy, recent advances in technology will make it easier for grid operators to supply power more cleanly and efficiently.
 The California State Senate has identified several influencing factors8: